 Alzheimer’s and Dementia Resources in Houston, Texas

-If you think or know your parent has Alzheimer’s or another form of dementia, do not try to provide care alone.
-Contact The Farrington at Tanglewood for more information on caregiver resources and memory care options near you.
+If you think your parent has Alzheimer’s or another form of dementia, do not try to provide care alone.
+Contact Pegasus Landing of Tanglewood for more information on caregiver resources and memory care options near you.